spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ## DNS Cleanup

-You can remove the A record that you configured for the SPIRE OIDC Discovery Provider document location using your preferred DNS tool.
+You can remove the A record that you configured for the SPIRE OIDC Discovery Provider document location.